Dolphin Research

-4) In key core businesses, Azure's growth rate was 33%, down 1 percentage point from the previous quarter, basically in line with market expectations, with no surprises.
-The guidance for the next quarter indicates a further slowdown of 2-3 percentage points.
-It does not point to continued strong demand for cloud computing due to AI; rather, it continues to decline.
-Combined with profits, which have begun to decrease due to Capex investment, there is only investment without a real demand explosion, which is not a good sign.
-Another core business, the 365 commercial cloud under PBP, grew by 15% this quarter, remaining flat with the previous quarter.
-According to guidance, it is also expected to slow down by about 2 percentage points next quarter, showing no increase but rather a slowdown, and no demand explosion from AI features like Office Copilot.
+4) For key core businesses, Azure's growth rate was 33%, down 1 percentage point quarter-over-quarter, basically in line with market expectations—no surprises.
+The guidance for the next quarter points to a further slowdown of 2-3 percentage points, not indicating a continued strong rise in cloud computing demand due to AI but rather a continued decline.
+Combined with profits already starting to decline due to Capex investments, it gives the impression of high investment without a real demand explosion.
+Another core business, 365 Commercial Cloud under PBP, grew 15% this quarter, flat with the previous quarter.
+Guidance for the next quarter also points to a slowdown of about 2 percentage points, with no signs of demand explosion from AI features like Office Copilot.

 The copyright of this article belongs to the original author/organization.